tdw46/driver_constraint_addon/README.md

-# Blender Driver Constraint Creator Addon
+# Blender Driver Constraint Addon

 ## Description
 This Blender addon allows users to easily set up complex drivers with just a few clicks.
 It supports relationships between object properties, shape keys, and bone transformations.
 It provides advanced functionality for creating drivers and action constraints in Blender.